SilentNightSound/GI-Model-Importer/Guides/UsageInstructions.md

 ## Usage Instructions

 Below is a summary of how to use 3Dmigoto's various features, as well as how to mod Genshin meshes and textures.
-For now it is just text descriptions, but I will be adding more screenshots and walkthroughs in the future.
 I have organized the content approximately in difficulty from easiest to hardest - I recommend reading through the instructions in order, since later sections rely on understanding how previous sections work.

 No specific knowledge is required as a prerequisite, but I recommend being familiar with Blender.